Sehilius/EasyDialogue-UE5/README.md

 Currently Compatible Platforms: Windows

 EasyDialogue is a plugin that provides the architecture of a dialogue system, together with a lot of customizability.
+For more information about this plugin, please view the documentation in this repository.

 ## Features